Clean Energy

 A Dec.
 4 letter from 143 of those companies to congressional leaders takes aim at one Trump directive in particular: A July order from the Department of the Interior that requires its head, Doug Burgum, to personally approve every decision the agency makes on renewable energy.
 In the five months since that change, Burgum hasn’t signed off on any new solar projects on federal lands.

-Lower Marion is first in PA to ban gas-powered leaf blowers
+Lower Merion is first in PA to ban gas-powered leaf blowers

 Lower Marion Township in Montgomery County will be the first municipality in Pennsylvania to totally ban gas-powered leaf blowers, starting in 2029.
 Here in Delaware County, Transition Town Greater Media is building awareness and community support before seeking similar restrictions.